richi-alvarez/wordpress_miltisitio/readme.txt

 = Features =

-The ePayco Payment Gateway for WooCommerce adds the PayU payment option and enables you to process the following operations in your shop:
+The ePayco Payment Gateway for WooCommerce adds the ePayco payment option and enables you to process the following operations in your shop:

 * Creating a payment order
 * Updating order status (canceling/completing an order will simultaneously update payment's status)